Visit Us

 Thinkery Camps:

 If you are registered for camp and need to change weeks or sessions, there will be a $50 administrative fee once the change is approved.
-If the camp you are registered for is cancelled due to low enrollment, you will be refunded your full tuition payment.
+This request must be made at least two weeks prior to the date of the camp.

 Birthday Parties: